What's at risk

 This kind of instability in the management of our city would be catastrophic for our AAA Bond Rating.

 The process would take extremely important decisions out of the hands most qualified to make them — the people we elect to govern our city.
 This would allow special interests to use their resources to manipulate the public into supporting their agendas.
-It means budgets and bond projects allocated to your neighborhood could be petitioned to be shut down by people that aren’t from your district.
+It means budgets and bond projects allocated to your neighborhood could be petitioned to be shut down by people that aren’t from your district (or even your city).
 Zoning disputes, designations and money appropriation would be hijacked, and your elected representative could no longer help.

 This level of risk would cause city rating and credit agencies to immediately down-tick our AAA bond rating, the highest possible level, which we currently hold.

 Our vote is our voice, and we should all have an equal say about what happens in our own backyard.